Annie Richardson Bass Building

 Doctor of Nursing Practice – Anesthesia

-Tuition is calculated for the class that graduates in 2018.
+Tuition is calculated for the class that graduates in 2020.
 Tuition will NOT increase for this class.
-Estimate is for the entire length of the program.
+The estimate is for the entire length of the program.

 55-65 students are accepted each year, depending on the number of qualified applicants and the number of clinical slots available.